 BetterNow was always intended to be an International platform, and Sweden was a natural first choice for us as the next place to launch.
 Since 2013 we are pioneering the concept of peer-to-peer fundraising in Norway and Spain.

-In 2015 we released a new product, BetterNow Branded – a re-brandable peer-2-peer fundraising solution, available for any charity, anywhere in the world.
+In 2015 we released a new product, BetterNow Branded – a re-brandable peer-2-peer fundraising solution for charities across Scandinavia, the United Kingdom and rest of Europe.
 Thus all charities can now re-brand the BetterNow platform and have it placed on their own website.

 The core of our story is a simple and clear mission: To make the world more generous.
 And enabling anyone to start a fundraiser is the first step to achieve this goal.
 We believe that if we can change the way fundraising is perceived, we can help more of the world’s wealth be donated to charities.